simple6502/simpliTransformer/README.md

 ## Usage

 1. Clone the repository.
+2. Installed nessasary requirements.
+(Can be installed using this command: `pip install torch numpy`)
 2. Run the `transformer.py` script to train the model and generate text samples.

 ## Acknowledgements